hallegv/lmu/README.md

 # LMU
-A directory of all relevant computer science courses and projects completed at Loyola Marymount University.
+A directory of computer science courses and projects I've completed at Loyola Marymount University.

 ## Courses